Skip to content

 For engineers doing production work inside a team.

-• Can: everything viewer can; create their own agents (anet node create); start / stop / delete own agents; dispatch tasks (send_task); cancel own tasks.
+• Can: everything viewer can; create their own agents (anet node create); start / stop / delete own agents; dispatch / cancel / reassign tasks (send_task / cancel_task / reassign_task — all gated only by canWrite, so a member can cancel/reassign any task in the network, not just their own).

 • Cannot: modify someone else's agents; manage members; hit admin endpoints.